tscherbul/tscherbul.github.io/_pages/home.md

   </a>
 </div>

 To study the quantum dynamics of molecular collisions in the presence of external electromagnetic fields, we develop and implement numerically exact quantum coupled-channel methods.
-We use the theory of open quantum systems (such as quantum master equations) and diagrammatic Monte Carlo techniques to describe the interactions of molecules with an external environment.
+Quantum master equations and diagrammatic Monte Carlo techniques are used to describe the interactions of molecular impurities with a quantum many-body environment.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**